lyeoni/nlp-tutorial/question-answer-matching/README.md

 <p align="center"><img width= 700 src="https://github.com/lyeoni/nlp-tutorial/blob/master/question-answer-matching/data/images/cbow.png"></p>

-CBOW is extremely effective in text classification. for instance, if there are many positive words, the review is likely positive.
+CBoW is extremely effective in text classification. for instance, if there are many positive words, the review is likely positive.

 ## Usage